15 Simple Ideas to Transition from Summer to Fall Decor

 - This neutral pillow has great detail and the size and shape makes it perfect for layering!

-No matter the season, I seem to have a few out to soften up our spaces. Â However, the fall and winter seasons are definitely when they get used the most! Â You can add throw blankets to a basket under the coffee table or simply toss them over the arm of a chair.
+No matter the season, I seem to have a few lightweight fabrics out to soften up our spaces.
+However, the fall and winter seasons are definitely when they get used the most!
+You can add throw blankets in a woven basket under the coffee table or simply toss them over the arm of a chair.
+While you won’t find faux fur laying around our home until the winter season, faux fur can be a cozy option if you live where it gets cold early on in the autumn season.

 - Add a soft, neutral like this for instant coziness!